 If this is the only issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
 If you’re irritated by the flickering, schedule an appointment with HCE Systems.
 We’ll review your system and see if an equipment upgrade or circuit changes can alleviate the problem.

-When should I worry about flickering lights?
+When should I be concerned about flickering lights?

 - Lights that dim significantly.
-When you experience usual dimming, the effect is enough that you notice a small, brief change.
+When you experience typical dimming, the effect is enough that you notice a small, brief change.
 If the intensity of your lights suddenly drops considerably, you might have something wrong with the outdoor compressor on your air conditioner.